pschou/aws-s3-proxy/README.md

 # Bucket-HTTP-Proxy

-This bucket proxy is a lightweight HTTP proxy that can serve out S3 buckets securely using the signed request headers method.
-All requests are sanitized (stripped of all non-relevant headers) and signed when sent to the backend bucket for serving resources.
+This bucket proxy is a lightweight HTTP proxy that can serve out S3 buckets securely from non-public readable buckets.
+All requests are sanitized (stripped of all non-relevant headers) and the requests are sent to the backend bucket for serving up resources using the policy set on the instance.

 This utility was designed to provide ways and means to: